 New development in the 1960s included the municipal marina, the main library, the Bayfront Center, and the Museum of Fine Arts.

 The stately Renaissance Vinoy Resort on the downtown waterfront was restored to its circa-1925 grandeur, reopening in 1992.
 BayWalk, a dining, retail and entertainment destination brought movie theaters and upscale shopping to downtown in 2000.
+After extensive renovations, the complex has reopened as the renewed, refreshed SunDial still with movies, upscale dining and retail.
 Since the late 1990s, the downtown core has transformed into one of Florida’s hottest neighborhoods, where more than 14,000 residents call the downtown core their home – choosing from urban-style lofts and townhomes, to luxury condominiums along Beach Drive.
 With the continued expansion of USF St. Petersburg, downtown is also home to a growing number of students.
 More than 10 oceanographic institutes call St. Petersburg’s Bayboro Harbor area their home.

 The city’s MLB team shortened their name to the Tampa Bay Rays in 2008.
-And, in that same season earned their first-ever postseason spot, going on to win the 2008 American League pennant and play in five World Series games, hosting two at the Trop.
+And, in that same season earned their first-ever postseason spot, going on to win the 2008 American League pennant and play in five World Series games, hosting two at the domed indoor stadium, Tropicana Field.

 The New Millennium

 Since the new millennium, St. Petersburg has emerged as a top destination for the arts – with the dynamic new Dali Museum opening in 2011, the Dale Chihuly world renowned glass collection, and six art districts.